NVIDIA/NeMo/docs/source/asr/configs.rst

 Training, validation, and test parameters are specified using the ``train_ds``, ``validation_ds``, and ``test_ds`` sections in the configuration file, respectively.
 Depending on the task, there may be arguments specifying the sample rate of the audio files, the vocabulary of the dataset (for character prediction), whether or not to shuffle the dataset, and so on.
-You may also decide to leave fields such as the ``manifest_filepath`` blank, to be specified via the command-line at runtime.
+You can also decide to leave fields such as the ``manifest_filepath`` blank, to be specified via the command-line at runtime.

-Any initialization parameter that is accepted for the Dataset class used in the experiment can be set in the config file.
+Any initialization parameter that is accepted for the dataset class used in the experiment can be set in the config file.
-Refer to the `Datasets <./api.html#Datasets>`__ section of the API for a list of Datasets and their respective parameters.
+Refer to the `Datasets <./api.html#Datasets>`__ section of the API for a list of datasets and their respective parameters.

 An example ASR train and validation configuration should look similar to the following: